swim1989/ktos/README.md

 # ktos
-This is a local server for solving gem likes tower of savior or Puzzle & Dragons
+This is a local server for solving gem likes Tower of Savior or Puzzle & Dragons

 ## As a LocalServer
-execute the binary(C++) `server` on window/linux cmdline
+execute the binary(C++) `server` on window/linux cmdline with `.\server` the client side could connect on port default 8199

+## Compile
+Using C/C++ for Visual Studio Code